Irwin Steingut: Early life and education

 Irwin Steingut was born on October 19, 1893 (not 1891, as in Schlegel), on Manhattan's Lower East Side, the first of two sons to Simon and Lena Steingut.
-His mother, formerly Lena Wolbach, was born in Kyiv, then in the Russian Empire.
+His mother, formerly Lena Wolbach, was born in Kiev, then in the Russian Empire.
 Simon Steingut was born on December 24, 1856, in Hamburg, one of three sons of Joseph Steingut, a banker who founded the banking house of Steingut & Son.
 He emigrated to the United States, sometime before 1881, where he took up residence in the portion of New York's Lower East Side known as Klein Deutschland (little Germany).
 Simon Steingut obtained a position as a Tammany Hall captain and as a result an auctioneer.
 Eventually he developed a real estate and insurance business as a broker and investor, building a successful firm, S. Steingut Company, first on Second Avenue, later at 47 West 42 Street, Manhattan.
 He was more famous, however, for his activities as a minor political operative and neighborhood fixer, begun when he opened an office at 31 Second Avenue in 1888, activities in which he engaged as an informally elected community "little mayor" for over a quarter of a century, for which he was referred to as the "Mayor of Second Avenue."

 Irwin Steingut's obituary says that he "moved to Brooklyn as a young man and was educated in the public schools there."
 The move was in fact away from his father and involved the turbulent relations between his parents, which resulted in their eventual divorce amid much ridicule in the press.
 Simon Steingut had been married earlier to a woman named Mary.
 The divorce decree in 1881 prohibited Simon (although not Mary) from remarrying until she died.
 After Lena Woldach gave birth to Irwin, Simon obtained a modification of the decree from Judge Miles Beach.
 He then married Lena on April 10, 1894.